How to Analyze Customer Feedback at Scale (Without Reading Every Comment)

 • which requests are duplicates of each other

-• which requests map to revenue, churn, or adoption risk
+• which requests map to revenue, churn, or activation risk

 • what the team should do next

-If you cannot name the output, the analysis layer becomes busywork.
+If you can't name the output, the whole analysis layer turns into busywork that fills a Notion doc nobody opens.

 • "Your widget setup is confusing"